-Sour cream is a good topping for tater tot casserole because it adds a creamy, tangy flavor to the dish.
+Sour cream is a good topping for tater tots casserole because it adds a creamy, tangy flavor.
 It also helps to keep the soup moist.
 You can use nonfat Greek yogurt instead of sour cream if you want a healthier option.

 Sour cream is a good topping for burritos because it is creamy and flavorful.
 It can also help to balance out the flavors of the other ingredients in the burrito.
 Sour cream can also help keep the burrito filling moist and prevent it from drying.

 Quesadillas are basically just tortillas and cheese; it adds creaminess, body, and a bit of tang.
 The sour cream adds some much-needed moisture; quesadillas can be a bit dry without it.